-If you are aware of any allergies that you have with Evorel Conti or the ingredients used in this medication, tell your doctor and do not use your patches.
+If you are aware of any allergies that you have to Evorel Conti or the ingredients used in this medication, tell your doctor and do not use your patches.
 You will also need to speak to your doctor about any other medicines you might be taking before you begin using Evorel Conti.
-This includes drugs that you can get over the counter and medicines that you have on prescription.
-Tell your doctor about any supplements or herbal remedies that you might be taking, including St John’s Wort, as this can affect the performance of Evorel Conti.
-Additionally, because this substance interacts with a lot of different medications, it’s important that your doctor is aware before you start taking any new medicines when you are using Evorel Conti.
+This includes drugs that you can buy over the counter and medicines that you have on prescription.
+Tell your doctor about any supplements or herbal remedies that you might be taking, including St John’s Wort, as these can affect the performance of Evorel Conti.
+Additionally, because this substance interacts with a lot of different medications, your doctor must be aware you are using Evorel Conti before you start taking any new medicines.
 This will ensure that future combinations are safe.

-Some women who have diabetes will need to make adjustments to their dose of medication or insulin when taking Evorel Conti or using patches.
+Some women who have diabetes will need to make adjustments to their dose of medication or insulin when using Evorel Conti or using patches.
 Your doctor will often ask you to monitor your blood sugar levels more carefully when using hormone replacement therapies.
 This will allow you to determine if a change of treatment is necessary.
 This medicine can also interact negatively with medicines used to reduce high blood pressure.
-Your blood pressure will need to be checked by a doctor regularly to ensure that it is safe for you to continue to take Evorel Conti In some women, it is possible for Evorel Conti to reduce the effects of diuretic medicines.
+Your blood pressure will need to be checked by a doctor regularly to ensure that it is safe for you to continue to take Evorel Conti in some women, Evorel Conti can reduce the effects of diuretic medicines.
 Additionally, this drug can also reduce the amount of antiepileptic medications like lamotrigine in your blood.
 This might increase your risk of returning seizures.

-Evorel Conti is available to purchase in multiple forms, including patches and gels, both online and offline.
-However, it is important to speak to your doctor before you attempt to buy Evorel Conti.
-You will need a prescription and should avoid any location that attempts to sell you Evorel Conti without a doctor’s note.
+You can buy Evorel Conti patches in different forms, including patches and gels, both online and offline.
+However, it is important to speak to your doctor before you buy Evorel Conti.
+You should avoid any place that attempts to sell you Evorel Conti without one.

 Can you get Evorel Conti without a prescription?

 Evorel Conti will not be suitable for every woman who wants help managing menopausal symptoms.
-There are many contradictions with other medications to consider, as well as possible side effects.
+There are many contraindications with other medications to consider, as well as possible side effects.
 To keep your risk to a minimum, it’s important to speak to a doctor and get a prescription for Evorel Conti.
-You will not be able to buy this medicine without a prescription.
+Evorel Conti is available on the NHS and you will need a prescription for it.